sstephenson/bats/README.md

-# Bats: the Bash Automated Testing System
+# Bats: Bash Automated Testing System

 Bats is a [TAP](http://testanything.org/)-compliant testing framework for Bash.
 It provides a simple way to verify that the UNIX programs